Welcome to our best tents for desert camping review!

 For desert camping, you want something tough that can withstand wind, sand and heat.
-There are a few on the market boasting compatible features, so let’s take a look.
+There are a few on the market boasting innovative features, so we investigated to find out which was the best feature for desert camping.

 Best for Solo Campers